visan90/shoppingList-Vue.js/README.md

 # shoppingList-Vue.js
-A shopping list made with Vue, still needs some features added to it Jut run it with MAMP or similiar
+A shopping list made with Vue, still needs some features added to it -just run it with MAMP or similiar